Why benefits assessments need to change

 Chad said: "The assessor stated in her report 'no signs of sore hands', 'no signs of repeated washing', 'was well groomed' and 'was well dressed'.
 Anyone with a brain cell knows mental health isn’t always visible, and OCD isn’t all about excessive washing of the hands.
 OCD is known as a secretive disorder at the best of times and people in that profession should know better when it comes to mental health."

 The Committee have made some important recommendations to Government.
 They say that everyone should have the option of having their assessment recorded so that people can have a fair record of what’s been said if they want to challenge a decision.
 They’ve also called on the Government to make better use of the evidence provided by GPs, support workers, friends and family – to take the pressure off the face-to-face assessments which can cause so much stress and anxiety.
-You can read more recommendations and the full report here.

 The MPs on the Committee have set out why assessments need to change and the Government now have to respond to their report.
 We’ll keep on pushing by supporting people to share their stories in the media, to talk to their MPs about their experiences and to keep the pressure up for real reform.